syre-data/docs/source/get_started/local_project-basic.rst

+.. include:: <isonum.txt>

 ####################
 Local Project: Basic
 ####################

-Congratualations!
+Congratulations!
 You've just been hired as the head of the R+D department at Puzzles Underwater Fireworks company.
 The city's aquarium just hired us for their annual New Year's Eve extravaganza, and they want to do something extra special this year: fireworks for the fish.
 Luckily, our team has been working hard for the past six months on two new recipes for silent explosions.
 A perfect solution so the fish don't get scared.
 Looks like your first project will be to compare the two recipes to see which is quieter.
 Good Luck!

 ************
 Getting Thot